PUBLICATIONS

 Academia.edu

 This article offers a comparative examination of the development of ritual practice from ancient Mediterranean religious systems to the early Christian liturgical tradition.
-Beginning with an anthropological definition of ritual as a redundant and formalised structure designed to impose order upon contingency, the study explores the relationship between magic, guilt, and social cohesion in classical societies.
-Drawing on sources from Greece, Rome, and Egypt, it analyses sacrificial structures, divinatory practices, and the overlapping boundaries between institutional religion and magical operations.
+Beginning with an anthropological definition of ritual, the study explores the main features of the magical rituals, confronting them with the birth of liturgy.

 Author: Stefano Sannino